I am a huge fan of the NFL, and I also recognize that players are extremely underpaid in comparison to the value they generate.

 However, when it comes to serious, and catastrophic injuries, the NFL is getting rather sensitive about it.
 Lawsuits by ex-players have contributed to the League’s paranoia.
 The history of the league is littered with the names of great college players, even Heisman winners, whose careers were gone in an instant due to a blown knee or multiple head and neck injuries.
 Despite rules changes, the rate of these types of injuries does not seem to be abating.

-Over the past six years, the rate of serious knee injuries has remained steady.
+Over the past six years, the rate of serious knee injuries has remained steady, with a slight decline over the past two years.
 The medial collateral ligament (MCL) and the anterior cruciate ligament (ACL) tears are the most frequent serious knee injuries around the league.
 The MCL is more common because of its location on the inner side of the knee, running from the end of the femur to the top of the tibia.
 Its job is to prevent the femur (thigh bone) from sliding side to side.
 The ACL ligament is located in the middle of the knee joint, and its job is to keep the femur from sliding onto the tibia.